How long does it take to get a credit score?

 In conclusion

-Have patience and trust—you will see your diligent efforts reflected positively in your credit score as you progress on your credit journey.
-Keep an eye out for instances such as hard inquiries that could temporarily lower your score.
-By monitoring your credit score with tools like Credit Journey®, you can start to see the fruits of your labor over time.
+Have patience and develop healthy financial habits—you might see your diligent efforts reflected positively in your credit score as you progress on your credit journey.
+By monitoring your credit score with tools like Credit Journey®, you can learn to stay on top of your credit.